HELLLabs/website/README.md

 ---
 - Go to your repo folder via `git website`
 - Pull down the latest changes from server via `git pull`
-- Start making changes to the files
+- Start making changes to the files, add then via command `git add .`
 - Add, commit and push the files via the command `git commit -am "commit message` and finally `git push`.

 ### Have fun!